LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

 Every time a Block sends data through the Link, the Modifier alters it first.
 The same Link can have several Modifiers attached, in which case they are called in the same order as they are given.
-Unlike the operations performed by Blocks, Modifiers run in the sending Block's process.
+Unlike the operations performed by Blocks, Modifiers run while the source sends its data.
-Use them for short operations that should not block that process.
+Use them for short operations that should not delay that source.
+The :doc:`../concepts/choosing_custom_object_type` guide explains when a separate Block is more appropriate.
 The following example adds a Modifier to a Link.

 Starting from the example of the previous section, we now want to know the current position of the motor.
 To calculate this value, we just have to